kangthink/wpc/README.md

 # Usage

 1. Create `words.txt` file under the root directory. words should be seperated line by line.
-2. Execute the command below:
+2. Execute the command below under the root directory:

     ```shell
     $ python wpc.py